thinkinglabs/thinkinglabs.github.io/_drafts/continuous-delivery-and-conways-law-allan-kelly.md

 Coplien and Harrison:

-> Make sure the organisation is compatible with the product architecture.
+> If the parts of an organiza1on (e.g. teams, departments, or subdivisions) do not closely reflect the essen1al parts of the product, or if the rela1onship between organiza1ons do not reflect the rela1onships between product parts, then the project will be in trouble. ...
 >
+> Therefore: **Make sure the organisation is compatible with the product architecture**.
+>
 > -— Organisation patterns of agile software development, 2004

 This is the key bit: **the organisation and the software must be in harmony**.
 If the organisation and the software aren’t in harmony one of them will impose their will on the other.

+## The Homomorphic Force

 Underlying Conway’s Law is the **Homomorphic Force**: